 The end to end process includes design, development, & procurement of any kind of packaging product.
 A lot of times, companies falter in this process as the teams responsible for this process are working in silos.
 This style of working results in a mismatch between the given specs and the end products.
 Often, the designs are not feasible once taken off the drawing board and onto the manufacturing plant.

-Having siloed teams sync in and work together for the tasks that need them all to be on the same page is a pretty frenzied task if you ask.
+Having siloed teams sync in and work together is a pretty frenzied task if you ask.
 Identifying multiple vendors in a region, communicating with them all, fixating on one design on all fronts at all locations and communication between leaders handling the entire process.
-Quite a task with a lot of capital requirement.
+Quite a task with a lot of capital requirement!

 Rather than investing your money, time and effort on multiple touch points and spreading yourselves thin, you can aggregate all your packaging requirements in one place through the use of technology.
 This will enable you to have an overview of your spends and control packaging cost through optimization.
 In addition, you can also avoid miscommunication due to the gaps between the design, development and procurement stages.

 Transportation consumes a great portion of expenses while procuring packaging and this is where you need to play smart.
 Every penny saved can add up to your bottom line.
 There are two parts to saving on shipping – ideal packaging specs and cost-effective delivery.

 As far as the specifications are concerned, cutting down on the size of primary and secondary packaging can be very beneficial.
 Even a few inches of reduction will lead to a very high percentage of savings on the entire packaging cost.

 Besides that, dimensional weight is also sometimes used to calculate shipping cost.
 In such scenarios, accurate computation of the size of packaging swings into action.
 Correct measurement of boxes helps you retain loads of your wealth.
 All the more efficient can be customization which eradicates the need to fill the gaps as well.